-To prove that you are financial backed up, there is a requirement to show your past 6 month’s bank statement.
+To prove that you are financially backed up, there is a requirement to show your past 6 month’s bank statement.

 Your bank account should have a minimum of Rs.6 lakhs in it at least 60 days before the Jobseeker visa interview date.